Asphelzhn/Cognitive-search-engine/detecht-frontend/README.md

 ### Data Types
 ##### PLEASE group data types together in the same files.
-Data types shall be created in the app folder as a typescript file, ex.
+Data types for uses in components shall be created in `data-types.ts`. \
-`type-name.ts`. \
-Data types that is received over an api shall be declared such and shall not contain any functions
+Data types that is received over an api shall be declared in `network-data-types.ts` and shall not contain any functions